 The trail is overall quite flat, without many obstacles to maneuver over and around, and well maintained so you are clear in which direction you are going.
 However, there are maps available at the ranger station if you desire.
 Remember that although you are within nature and the trees you are in a hot and dry climate.
 It becomes quite warm especially, when hiking for an extended time, so bring adequate hydration and be prepared for the elements.

 There is a stunning mirador (lookout) to rest and appreciate all that surrounds — the dry forest, the Tempisque river valley, the islands out in the Gulf of Nicoya.
 Much of the plant life and greenery that flourishes amongst you were used by indigenous people for medicinal benefits.

 Barra Honda National Park’s visiting hours are from 8:00 a.m. until 4:00 p.m.
 However, the park has different operating hours if you are wanting to descend into the caverns.
 To join one of their cave tours entrance is from 8:00 a.m. until 1:00 p.m. and you can expect to spend 3 to 4 hours exploring the cavern and grounds.

-The entrance fee into the park is 1,000 colones per person for nationals and $12 for foreigners.
 You will want to ensure you bring insect repellant and closed-toed shoes with traction.
 During Costa Rica’s rainy season, the caverns can become quite dangerous due to flooding and as a result, they are closed.

 Barra Honda National Park is a unique experience when in Guanacaste that gives you a break from the tropical beaches.
 Exploring Barra Honda National Park is a one-of-a-kind adventure experiencing the beauty of nature above and taking you into the wonders below, opening your eyes to the tremendous world that surrounds us.